 Some time back, a study linked lavender to possible breast enlargement in boys.
 Many sources, including Robert Tisserand in Lavender oil is not estrogenic, have discussed why that study was inaccurate.

-If you want to use lavender essential oil for therapeutic purposes, especially on your skin or on burns, it's important to be sure of the species of lavender.
-Although lavandin has the same calming effect as true lavender, the one use for which you never want to confuse the two is for burns.
+If you want to use lavender essential oil for therapeutic purposes, especially on your skin or on burns, it's important to know the species of lavender.
+Although lavandin has the same calming effect as true lavender, the use for which you never want to confuse the two is burns.
 True lavender helps burns heal but lavandin may make burns worse.